 The effort will create benefits for vulnerable groups, including women and youth, and especially those youngsters who are no longer in the education system and who are not working or being trained for work (NEET population).
-It is expected that at least one third of the jobs created will be occupied by women, while the NEET population will benefit from vocational training and targeted assistance to youth entrepreneurship training that will enhance their employability.
+It is expected that at least one third of the jobs created will be occupied by women, while the NEET population will benefit targeted assistance to youth entrepreneurship training that will enhance their employability.